 According to the authors, these long term side effects of marijuana’s enjoyment occurred due to the heavy impact of weed on the brain’s overall development during adolescence.
 It impaired their ability to learn, be intellectually developed, and be emotionally mature within this period.

 On the other hand, a more recent study on 789 pairs of adolescent twins showed that both the abstinent and the user twin had the same memory decline over time regardless of marijuana use, thus completely negating the claim about marijuana side effects from the previous survey.

 One should not drive while high on pot!

-There is a considerable number of effects of weed on physical coordination.
-According to research, human performance can be impaired up to 24 hours after smoking weed, with as little as 24mg of THC.
+There are a considerable number of effects of weed on physical coordination.
+According to research, human performance can be impaired up to 24 hours after smoking weed, with as little as 24 mg of THC.

 In acute users, this is mainly perceived as clumsiness or slow coordination.
 This happens due to marijuana’s effects as a muscle relaxant, contributed by divided attention and slower reflexes.
 Acute cannabis consumption is often associated with higher incidents of motor vehicle crashes.